DeNADev/ANE4MobageNativeSDK/README.md

 Known Issues
 ==========================================================================
-- Exporting apk file from FlashBuilder will automatically add "air." to the package name which will cause issues with remote notification and submission build.
-See Programing Guide section "How to setup correct Android package name when exporting for release build?" for more details.
+- Exporting apk file from FlashBuilder will automatically add "air." to the package name which will cause issues with remote notification.
+It will not affect apk’s through our Production submission since developer site will fix this automatically.
+See Programing

-- FlashBuilder exports apk with incorrect resources causing upload error on JP Mobage Developers.
-Please insert dummy icon.png in "res/drawables/" as workaround until the issue is solved.
+  Guide section "How to setup correct Android package name when exporting for release build?" for more details.

 - Under a specific condition on Android 3.x, an issue is found where the screen orientation of the Mobage login view is not handled correctly.